 A major part of working in the Adventure Tourism Industry revolves around your ability to plan menus, prepare and serve food to clients in the field.
 During your time with us you will be given some of the basic skills to allow you to do this well.
-Part of your course fees go towards the cost of food, however you will still be required to pay \$400 towards food cost, you will be invoiced for this and it will be required to be paid before the start of your studies.
-This will cover a large majority of your away trips in semester 1 and 2 (except Snow and tramping) but not all this will be confirmed in your timetable.
+Part of your course fees go towards the cost of food, however you will still be required to pay \$300 each semester towards food costs.
+You will be invoiced for this and it will be required to be paid at the start of each semester.
+This will cover a large majority of your away trips in semester 1 and 2 (except Snow) but not all.
+This will be confirmed by the tutors.